jppooja26/DSA-from-scratch/Array/notes.md

 # Array

-- A data structure that holds the collection of same datatypes stired in contiguous memory locations.
+- A data structure that holds the collection of same datatypes stored in contiguous memory locations.
 - The declaration and definition of an array of size 10 is as follows:

 <pre>